moyenu2000/educonnect-auth-service/API_DOCUMENTATION.md

 ### Authentication Endpoints

 #### POST /auth/register
 Register a new user account.
+All users are automatically registered as STUDENT.

 **Request Body:**
 ```json